LarytheLord/Civilization-in-Space-Nasa-Space-App-Challenge/lunabot_ws/README.md

 ## 🌙 Project Overview

-LunaBot is an advanced autonomous robotic system designed for lunar habitat operations, developed for the Smart India Hackathon 2025.
+LunaBot is an advanced autonomous robotic system designed for lunar habitat operations, developed for the NASA Space Apps Challenge 2025.
 This ROS2-based system demonstrates comprehensive capabilities for navigation, monitoring, and maintenance in challenging lunar environments.

-### 🎯 Problem Statement (ID: 25169)
+### 🎯 NASA Space Apps Challenge
-Design and develop a ROS-based autonomous robot prototype capable of:
+Design and develop a ROS-based autonomous robot prototype to support NASA's Artemis program, capable of:
-- Navigating indoor and outdoor lunar habitat environments
+- Navigating lunar habitat environments for site selection and monitoring
 - Mapping and localizing using sensor fusion (LiDAR, cameras, IMU)
 - Detecting obstacles and hazards for safe path planning
-- Monitoring habitat environmental parameters
+- Monitoring environmental parameters for habitat suitability
-- Demonstrating basic maintenance tasks and alert signaling
+- Autonomous site analysis and habitat location selection

 ## 🚀 Key Features